rozumden/tbd/README.md

 ```

 ## Paper
-Please cite he following papers if you use any substantial parts of the repository.
+Please cite the following papers if you use any substantial parts of the repository.

 **Non-Causal Tracking by Deblatting**,
 D. Rozumnyi, J. Kotera, F. Sroubek, J. Matas,